mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 used to deliver a flechette, baton or stun grenade.
 More extreme situations might call for a multiple projectile round.
-Advanced security shields are tougher, adding Protection +2, and can be made from corrosion- resistant materials for an additional Cr100.
+Advanced security shields are tougher, adding Protection +2, and can be made from corrosion-resistant materials for an additional Cr100.

 Weapon TL Range Damage Kg Cost Traits
 Security Shield 6 Melee 1D 6 Cr175 —
 Security Shield, Advanced 8 Melee 1D 4 Cr250 —

 BOARDING SHIELD

 Boarding shields are known by various names.
 Planetside security often call them entry shields, whilst some are marketed under extravagant titles such as